pagkly/Zed/Investopedia3/Seller Financing.md

 -   Often seller financing includes a balloon payment several years after the sale.
 -   There are risks involved when financing a sale of your home.
 For example, If the buyer stops paying, you, the seller, could incur hefty legal fees, as well.

 For sellers, financing the buyer’s mortgage can make it much easier to sell a house.
 During a down real estate market, and when credit is tight, buyers may prefer seller financing.
-Moreover, sellers can expect to get a premium for offering to finance, meaning they are more likely to get their asking price in a [buyer’s market](https://www.investopedia.com/terms/b/buyersmarket.asp).
+Moreover, sellers can expect to get a premium for offering to finance, meaning they are more likely to get their asking price in a [[buyer’s market]](https://www.investopedia.com/terms/b/buyersmarket.asp).

 Seller financing rises and falls in popularity along with the overall tightness of the credit market.
 During times when banks are risk-averse and reluctant to lend money to any but the most creditworthy borrowers, seller financing can make it possible for many more people to buy homes.
 Seller financing may also make it easier to sell a home.
 Conversely, when the credit markets are loose, and banks are enthusiastically lending money, seller financing has less appeal.